DmitriyLyalyuev/aws_ssh_config/Readme.md

 Enter your credentials to get access to the AWS API.

-Or you can use (environment variables)[https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variable-configuration].
+Or you can use [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variable-configuration).

 Create symlink to `.ssh_autocompletion` file in your home folder: